-(X) PA Posture/PPAG Date: Active (Active/Restricted Release), Passive (RTQ, No Response).
+- (X) PA Posture/PPAG Date: Active (Active/Restricted Release), Passive - (RTQ, No Response).
 Can be phased.
 Include ETA of PPAG to OSD(PA).
-(X) Host Nation(s)' Sensitivities: The host nation(s)' sensitivities to publicity of their participation in this exercise.

-• (X) USG & CCMD Supported Themes: Most relevant national and theater themes for this exercise for passive posture.
+(X) Host Nation(s)' Sensitivities: The host nation(s)' sensitivities to publicity of their participation in this exercise. - (X) USG & CCMD Supported Themes: Most relevant national and theater themes for this exercise - (X) Audiences/Stakeholders/Publics: Specific publics to reach regarding this exercise - not required for passive posture.

-(X) Audiences/Stakeholders/Publics: Specific publics to reach regarding (X) Key Milestones for Releases/Messaging: - As required.
-Not required
+• (X) Key Milestones for Releases/Messaging: - As required.
+Not required - for passive posture.